Iroom-gbs/tritone/README.md

 ## ❓How to use?

 ### 🚀 Installation
-This mod currently only supports Windows Forge 1.16.5.
-(Linux soon. macOS one day)
+This mod currently only supports Windows and Linux Forge 1.16.5. (macOS one day)

 Just unzip the [release](https://github.com/Iroom-gbs/tritone/releases) file on your minecraft mods directory.

 **You must be logged-in to Discord on your computer.**

 #### Linux setup
-If you're using linux, then you should copy libdiscord_game_sdk.so to /lib or your own LD_LIBRARY_PATH.
+If you're using linux, you should build them yourself and you should locate libdiscord_game_sdk.so to /lib or your own LD_LIBRARY_PATH.
 In case of /lib, administrator permission is required.

 ### ✏ Basic Use
 After installing this mod and entering the multiplayer server, you will automatically join the prioximity voice chat.<br>